muratk5n/thirdwave/en/2022/02/h2-end-use.md

 # Application Domains for H2

-Along with the ease of storage, transport, and generation, clean fuels enjoy, they are also attractive due to the fact they can be applied anywhere, e.g. in combustion engines for motor vehicles, creating power in turbines or fuel-cells, heating, or making steel.
+Along with the ease of storage, transport, and generation advantages clean fuels enjoy, they are also attractive due to the fact they can be applied anywhere, e.g. in combustion engines for motor vehicles, creating power in turbines or fuel-cells, heating, or making steel.

 <a name='steel'/>